Embsay Reservoir

 SAA has full fishing rights from the top lock at Bank Newton (41) to Belmont Bridge (178) including the basin in the town centre and full length of the Springs branch.
 This equates to roughly 7.5 miles.

-Angling opportunities were increased further in 2023 by sharing our angling rights with Keighley AC, from Belmont Bridge 178 to Leaches swing Bridge 196.
+Angling opportunities were increased further (for members only) in 2023 by sharing our angling rights with Keighley AC, from Belmont Bridge 178 to Leaches swing Bridge 196.
 However it should be noted that Keighley AC members must follow SAA rules when on SAA waters, and SAA members must follow Keighley AC rules when fishing Keighley AC waters.
 The scheme may NOT be used by anyone banned from either associations waters or by day ticket holders.

 The canal offers some fantastic mixed bags of roach, perch, bream, gudgeon, ruffe, and of course pike even the occasional brown trout.